 Ring Alarm puts DIY home security at your fingertips without a contract, but it does so by sacrificing some features and functionality.
 Currently, the limited smart home integration is Ring’s Achilles’ heel, and it makes the flexibility to build out a complete smart home difficult.

 Ring offers 24/7 live customer service, though the Ring Alarm product is relatively new, and the jury is still out about how specific concerns are being addressed.
-But customers on Amazon and Best Buy both give a better-than-average rating of four out of five stars for Ring Alarm products, and the Better Business Bureau grades Ring as an A+.2
+But most retail customers give a better-than-average rating of four out of five stars for Ring Alarm products, and the Better Business Bureau grades Ring as an A+.3

 Ring hasn’t disclosed who it partners with for its optional 24/7 professional monitoring.
 The relatively low cost of the monitoring plan and Ring’s lack of transparency could make you hesitant to sign up.